NBISweden/workshop-reproducible-research/docs/project.md

     original size.
 You can then test your implementation on the subset and only run it on the whole dataset once everything works to your satisfaction.

-## Option 2: student experience project
+## Alternative: student experience project

 If you don't want to use a project you're currently working on we have a suggestion for a small-scale project for you.
 The idea is to analyze